samcreviston/WallPongAccelerator/README.md

 # Development Environment

 I built this within VS Code in Python.
-I utilized mainly the Arvade library, as well as Numpy for some sound effects.
+I utilized mainly the Arcade library, as well as Numpy for some sound effects.

 ## Project Structure
 WallPongAccelerator/